On the Piatetski-Shapiro construction for integral models of Shimura varieties: Preliminaries

 \subsection{\texorpdfstring{$2$}{2}-category theory}

 At many points in this article, we will be taking fixed points for the action of a finite group $\Gamma$ on a stack $\mathcal{X}$.
 The most reasonable way of doing this seems to be taking the $2$-categorical or homotopy fixed points.
-For example, if $\mathsf{F}$ is a finite Galois extension of $\mathbb{Q}$ with Galois group $\Gamma$, then $\Gamma$ acts on the category of $\mathsf{F}$-vector spaces by twisting the $\mathsf{F}$-action, and the $\Gamma$-homotopy fixed points can be identified with the category of $\mathbb{Q}$-vector spaces.
+For example, if $\f$ is a finite Galois extension of $\mathbb{Q}$ with Galois group $\Gamma$, then $\Gamma$ acts on the category of $\f$-vector spaces by twisting the $\f$-action, and the $\Gamma$-homotopy fixed points can be identified with the category of $\mathbb{Q}$-vector spaces; this is a restatement of Galois descent along $\spec \f \to \spec \mathbb{Q}$.

 We will refer the reader to Appendix \ref{Appendix:HFP} for the definition of a stack (or category) with $\Gamma$-action and the notion of a $\Gamma$-equivariant morphism of stacks (or categories) with $\Gamma$-action, see Definition \ref{Def:GammaObject}.
 In particular, we note that it is \emph{not} a property of a morphism to be $\Gamma$-equivariant, but rather an extra structure.
 To emphasize this, we will sometimes call such morphisms \emph{$\Gamma$-equivariant in the $2$-categorical sense}.